 That day Preminger ordered a test for Dorothy as Carmen, not Cindy Lou.
-But the test seemed hardly necessary.
-The role was Dorothy’s.
+But the test was hardly necessary.
+The role was hers.

-It’s hard to believe after viewing Dorothy’s seemingly effortlessly sensual performance in the film, but after her casting as Carmen Jones was announced, many in the industry were surprised that the elegant Dorothy Dandridge had won such a sexy role.
+Because of Dottie’s seemingly effortlessly sensual performance in Carmen Jones, it’s hard to believe that the annoucement of her casting sent shock waves through Hollywood.
+Many in the industry were surprised that the elegant Dorothy Dandridge had won such a sexy role.
 Like Preminger, with his initial reaction to Dorothy in her “schoolteacher” dress, many believed Dorothy incapable of projecting such overt sexuality.
-Phoebe Brand, an instructor from Dottie’s years at the Actor’s Lab, would go so far as to say
+Phoebe Brand, an instructor from Dottie’s years at the Actor’s Lab, went so far as to say that:

 “Dorothy was beautiful, startling so, but very fragile….We were surprised when she was cast as Carmen: who would have thought of casting her that way?”